 believed to be the only place in the world that practices "direct

-into the tap water distribution system, said James Crook, a water
+the tap water distribution system, said James Crook, a water industry

 The projects are costly and often face health concerns from opponents.